ThreeandD/LearnR3/README.md

 out the [prodigenr](https://rostools.github.io/prodigenr) online documentation.

-# Here is an example of a conflict.
+# Here is an example of a conflict.´